 The competition for highly skilled personnel, including senior management and technology professionals is intense.
-If we are unable to retain or motivate key personnel or hire, retain, and motivate qualified personnel, our business would be harmed.
+If we are unable to retain or motivate key personnel or hire, retain, and motivate qualified personnel, especially as the broader job market undergoes structural changes that increase our costs, our business would be harmed.

 We believe our success has depended, and continues to depend, on the efforts and talents of our senior management and our highly skilled team members, including our software engineers and other technology professionals who are key to designing code and algorithms necessary to our business.
-In 2020, we implemented significant headcount reductions and in 2021, we undertook a reorganization to streamline our business.
-The reduction in workforce in 2020 resulted in the loss of institutional knowledge, relationships or expertise for critical roles.
-The reorganization may also have a negative impact on employee morale and productivity, and could make it more difficult to retain valuable key employees, divert attention from operating our business, create personnel capacity constraints and hamper our ability to grow, develop innovative products and compete, any of which could impede our ability to operate or meet strategic objectives.
+Our workforce has declined from 1,247 on December 31, 2019 to 709 as of December 31, 2022.
+This reduction in workforce has resulted in the loss of institutional knowledge, relationships or expertise for critical roles.
+This reduction may also have a negative impact on employee morale and productivity, and could make it more difficult to retain valuable key employees, divert attention from operating our business, create personnel capacity constraints and hamper our ability to grow, develop innovative products and compete, any of which could impede our ability to operate or meet strategic objectives.

-As travel further recovers from the COVID-19 pandemic, we may need to hire qualified individuals, which is typically a time-consuming process.
-We believe our competitors are in a similar situation and we are therefore facing intense competition for new talent.
+We continue to face intense competition for new talent as the broader job market appears to undergo structural changes that have further exacerbated the competitive environment.
 We compete with companies that have far greater financial resources than we do as well as companies that promise short-term growth opportunities and/or other benefits.
 These companies may be able to provide attractive offers to employees in critical roles who have gained valuable and marketable experience in our flat organizational structure.
 The competition for talent in our industry has in the past and may in the future increase our personnel expenses, which may adversely affect our results of operations.
 In addition, we may be unable to hire or retain certain high-performing employees when the price of our ADSs is low, as a significant portion of the compensation they receive consists of equity grants.
 If we do not succeed in attracting well-qualified employees, or retaining or motivating existing employees, including senior management, our business would be adversely affected.
 The loss of the services of any key individual could negatively affect our business.

-We are dependent upon the quality of traffic in our network to provide value to our travel partners, and any failure in our ability to deliver quality traffic and/or the metrics to demonstrate the value of the traffic could have a material and adverse impact on the value of our websites to our travel partners and adversely affect our revenue.
+We are dependent upon the quality of traffic in our network to provide value to our advertisers, and any failure in our ability to deliver quality traffic and/or the metrics to demonstrate the value of the traffic could have a material and adverse impact on the value of our websites to our advertisers and adversely affect our revenue.

-We use technology and processes to monitor the quality of the internet traffic that we deliver to our travel partners and have identified metrics to demonstrate the quality of that traffic and identify low quality clicks such as non-human processes, including robots, spiders, the mechanical automation of clicking and other types of invalid clicks or click fraud.
+We use technology and processes to monitor the quality of the internet traffic that we deliver to our advertisers and have identified metrics to demonstrate the quality of that traffic and identify low quality clicks such as non-human processes, including robots, spiders, the mechanical automation of clicking and other types of invalid clicks or click fraud.
 Even with such monitoring in place, there is a risk that a certain amount of low-quality traffic will be delivered to such online advertisers.
-Such low-quality or invalid traffic may be detrimental to our relationships with travel partners and could adversely affect our advertising pricing and revenue.
+Such low-quality or invalid traffic may be detrimental to our relationships with advertisers and could adversely affect our advertising pricing and revenue.